NighttfallGT/FlyBombs/README.md

 If you have any problems, please send them to my email: antonfaiilev@gmail.com .
 Good luck to you, I hope you earn big money in my game!

+For your safety, I uploaded the game to the scanner website:

 Logo:

 ![image](https://share.creavite.co/Cqo8xq3CAAALC3lH.gif)